danilorangelmg/xy-inc/README.md

 # xy-inc

-config:
+#My Movies

+> Search your favorite movies and save in your list.

+Config:
-minimum sdk 23 (Android 6)
+Minimum sdk 23 (Android 6)
+> Developed with Android Studio
 > Recommended Device: Motorola Moto X 2014

 > This application uses the API OMDB